Staffing Agency Contract (Quebec)

 The staffing agency contract is governed by multiple bodies of Quebec law.
 The service contract provisions of the Code civil du Québec (arts.
 2098-2129) apply to the commercial service relationship between the agency and the client.
 The LNT arts.
 92.5-92.10 and the Règlement sur les agences de placement de personnel specifically govern the mandatory regulatory requirements applicable to the placement relationship.
 The Loi sur la protection des renseignements personnels dans le secteur privé (RLRQ c.
 P-39.1), as fundamentally modernized by Loi 25 (Loi modernisant des dispositions législatives en matière de protection des renseignements personnels), governs the protection of workers' personal information collected, used, and shared between the agency and the client.
 The Charter of the French Language (RLRQ c.
 C-11) as amended by Bill 96 requires that the contract and all workplace communications between the parties be drafted and provided in French.

-A well-drafted staffing agency contract protects both parties: the agency by clearly defining the billing arrangements, establishing payment terms and interest on late payments, ensuring payment for services rendered on time, and protecting its investment in worker recruitment and selection through an enforceable non-solicitation clause with conversion fee provisions; the client company by establishing clear, enforceable expectations about worker qualifications and performance standards, defining the precise scope of the client's workplace safety obligations under the LSST and LATMP, allocating liability clearly in case of workplace incidents or labour standard violations, and confirming that it is contracting with a properly permitted agency with a valid, current CNESST permit.
+A well-drafted staffing agency contract protects both parties: the agency by clearly defining the billing arrangements, establishing payment terms and interest on late payments, confirming payment for services rendered on time, and protecting its investment in worker recruitment and selection through an enforceable non-solicitation clause with conversion fee provisions; the client company by establishing clear, enforceable expectations about worker qualifications and performance standards, defining the precise scope of the client's workplace safety obligations under the LSST and LATMP, allocating liability clearly in case of workplace incidents or labour standard violations, and confirming that it is contracting with a properly permitted agency with a valid, current CNESST permit.
 The good faith obligation under CCQ art.
 1375 applies throughout the negotiation, formation, performance, and termination of the contract.

 When Do You Need a Staffing Agency Contract (Quebec)?